Magnesium oil is my secret for hair, for sleep and less stress – plenty of benefits, no side effects! Use this easy recipe to make it and save money!

 How To Make Magnesium Oil Spray Step By Step

 Step 1.
-Measure water in small measuring glass and microwave on high until the water is boiling, about 2 minutes.
+Measure water in a small measuring glass and microwave on high until the water is boiling, about 2 minutes.
 Alternatively, you can bring the water to a boil in a small pot on the stove.
 (I prefer the microwave method because it’s faster, but also because I tend to “multi-task” when I cook… meaning I put the water on the stove and come back to a hot, empty pot.)

 Step 3.
 When the water is boiling, pour over the magnesium flakes.
 Stir with a spoon until the magnesium is completely dissolved.